Demographics

 Demographics reveal who lives within your trade area—the population characteristics that determine whether local residents match your target customer profile.
-GrowthFactor provides detailed demographic breakdowns with national benchmarks, helping you quickly assess customer fit for any site.
+GrowthFactor provides detailed demographic breakdowns with national benchmarks and store average comparisons, helping you quickly assess customer fit for any site.

 Demographics display in the results panel when you search a site.
 The data reflects the population within your currently selected trade area—if you change your trade area settings, demographic figures update automatically.